CDP Ports

 Using the Same CDPPort on Both Sides

 It may be beneficial to use the same port object on both sides of the connection.
 In the previous example, MyPort contained Pressure and Flow.
 If one component measures Pressure and uses Flow, but another needs Pressure information to regulate Flow, then both could add MyPort as a member.
 To connect them, only one side must set the port Routing property and set the appropriate Input attribute in the connections table.
-The side that set the Routing property is the master (dominant), and the other port becomes the slave concerning input and output of the different signals/properties.
-If you always define ports from the user's/subscriber's perspective no further configuration is needed when using the ports.
-This makes it possible to set the DisplayHint to Internal for the Connection object in code-port to hide implementation details.
+The side that sets the Routing property is the master (dominant), and the other port becomes the slave concerning the input and output of the different signals/properties.
+If you always define ports from the user's/subscriber's perspective, no further configuration is needed when using the code-ports.
+This is why the DisplayHint is set to Internal for the Connection objects in code-port to hide implementation details.

-To make connecting ports easier in the Block Diagram view, it is recommended to use either the RoutingType hint or Input property to define if the port is considered a block input or output.
+To make connecting ports easier in the Block Diagram.
+Input property to define if the port is considered a block input or output.

 - TypeHint="RoutingType"